agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 ```ts
 const CURRENT_USER = USERS.select(/* current logged-in userId */);
 ```
-And if the User logs out, and a new User logs in, we can simply change the `primaryKey`, the Selector represents.
+And if the user logs out and a new user logs in, we can simply change the `primaryKey`, the Selector represents.
 ```ts
 CURRENT_USER.select(/* another userId */);
 ```

 ## ⛳️ Sandbox
-Test the Selector yourself, it's only one click away.
+Test the Selector yourself.
+It's only one click away.
 Just select your preferred Framework below.
 - [React](https://codesandbox.io/s/agilets-first-state-f12cz)
 - Vue (coming soon)
 - Angular (coming soon)